skrysz7/terraform-aws-rds/README.md

   # Disable creation of S3 Bucket
   create_s3_bucket = false

 }
 ```
+## DB Instance
+The DB Instance is created with name db-engine_name-id-environment if id is provided or db-engine_name-app_alias-environment if app_alias is provided.
+The identifier can be overwritten by identifier variable.
 ## Option Group
-The default option group with name og-<rds instance name> and default options is created.
+The default option group with name og-rds_instance_name and default options is created.
 It's possible to overwrite the default options as well as add additional ones by using extra_options:
 ```
 extra_options = [